MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-5601.md

 # Fixed Asset List (report)

-The *Fixed Asset List* report shows a list of fixed assets and their setup information for a given depreciation book.
+The **Fixed Asset List** report lists fixed assets and their setup information for a given depreciation book.

-The list includes asset information such as fixed assets class, subclass, and location code, customer group and FA posting group.
-You can also see depreciation information such as depreciation method, depreciation start/end date, and depreciation years and months.
+The list includes asset information such as fixed asset class, subclass, and location code, customer group, and FA posting group.
+It also shows information about depreciation, such as the method, start/end date, and years and months.

-This information is retrieved from the fixed asset cards and fixed asset depreciation books.
+The report gets the information from the fixed asset cards and fixed asset depreciation books.

 ## Use cases